S-Mann/bad-grep/README.md

 - [Example](#example)
 # Introduction

-This is my take on [grep](https://man7.org/linux/man-pages/man1/grep.1.html).
+This is my take on [grep].
-I wrote it in a way so that vscode [line navigation](https://code.visualstudio.com/docs/getstarted/tips-and-tricks#_navigate-to-a-specific-line) works for grep.
+I wrote it in a way so that [vscode line navigation] works for grep.
 This is grep(without all its features) with one extra feature written in rust.

 # Installation